noiseprotocol/noise_spec/noise.md

 The following conventions are recommended but not required:

- * **Protocol naming**:  The protocol name should consist of four underscore-separated fields that identify the ciphersuite, the handshake pattern, handling of application messages, and conventions.
+ * **Protocol naming**:  The protocol name should consist of five underscore-separated fields that identify the DH functions, cipherset, the handshake pattern, handling of application messages, and conventions.
 Each of these name components should be unique within the scope of reuse for any long-term static key or pre-shared key.
 Examples:

- `"Noise255/AES-GCM_OneWayX_OneWayStream_Conventional_SpecExample1"`
+ `"Noise_Curve25519_AES-GCM_OneWayX_OneWayStream_Conventional_SpecExample1"`

- `"Noise448/ChaChaPoly_InteractiveXX_TwoStreamsStepping_Conventional_SpecExample2"`
+ `"Noise_Curve448_ChaChaPoly_InteractiveXX_TwoStreamsStepping_Conventional_SpecExample2"`

  * **Branch and length fields**:  All messages are preceded with a 1-byte branch number, then a 2-byte little endian unsigned integer indicating the length of